Farmington High School (Connecticut)

-Farmington High School is a public high school in Farmington, Connecticut that serves grades 9-12.
-In Newsweek's 2005 poll, FHS was ranked #1 in Connecticut and #271 in the nation, scoring high on both the challenge index and the equity and excellence index.
-Presently, the school is ranked #5 in the state by U.S. News & World Report.
+Farmington High School is a public high school in Farmington, Connecticut, that serves grades 9-12.

 In June 2017, a town vote to build a new school occurred.
 Advocates for the new building highlighted the severe aging and inadequacy of the existing facilities.
 Due to budgetary concerns, the vote did not pass.
 In June 2021, a subsequent referendum was held, with the proposed renovation estimated to cost $135.6 million; this referendum passed by a wide margin.
-Construction of the new school began in summer of 2022 and completed in August of 2024.
+Construction of the new school began in summer of 2022 and completed in August 2024.